- After disaster, new tech and performance regulations prevent the same thing recurring

 Collision Avoidance Systems have been a priority in the aerospace industry since the inception of flight.

-In 1956, a TWA jet crashed into a United Airlines flight above the Grand Canyon.
+In 1956, a TWA plane crashed into a United Airlines flight above the Grand Canyon.
 The incident was the first of many that illustrated the need for increased communication between planes.

 A few years later, the Federal Aviation Administration was formed to set guidelines for aviation in the United States, but still, issues remained.